jaimeviloria/jvstats/README.md

-# getstats, a commandline tool for retrieving stats
+# jvstats, a commandline tool for retrieving stats

 ## Requirements
 * make